 National Telecommunications and Information Administration, U.S. Department of Commerce.

-The National Telecommunications and Information Administration (NTIA) will convene meetings of a multistakeholder process on promoting software component transparency.
-This Notice announces the first meeting, which is scheduled for July 19, 2018.
+The National Telecommunications and Information Administration (NTIA) will convene a virtual meeting of a multistakeholder process on promoting software component transparency on April 15, 2020.

 Start Further Info